web-platform-tests/wpt.live/README.md

 ### Server virtualization

 Each server described above runs its application code in a Docker container.
-A single container does not provide any benefit in terms of isolation.
-It does add value in two other ways:
+A single container does not provide any benefit in terms of isolation, but it does add value in two other ways:

 1. Ease of deployment.
 Contributors can build images, run them locally, and publish them for use in the production environment.
 These operations have